Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Introduction

 For entanglement experiments in such a trap, a spatial superposition of each nanodiamond can be realized in the `flat' direction of a magnetic trap, with the entanglement protocol carried out with the nanoparticles confined in the transverse directions.
 The flat direction of the trap is such that the superposition is created parallel to the superconducting plate, as illustrated in Figure~\ref{fig:setup0}.
 A spatial superposition could be accomplished, for example, by applying a magnetic pulse to the spin superposition in the Nitrogen-Vacancy Centre (NVC) in the diamond.
 The superconducting screen shields electromagnetic interactions between the superpositions, such that the interaction between the superpositions is via the exchange of a virtual graviton if gravity is quantum in nature.
 Our trapping approach also provides a possible route towards realizing large quantum superpositions of massive objects for other tests related to quantum coherence in macroscopic systems \cite{BassiRMP2013,Romero_Isart_2011, Bose:2017nin,vandeKamp:2020rqh, Schut:2021svd,Schut:2024lgp}.

 The remainder of this paper is organized as follows.
 In Sec. \ref{sec:screening}, we describe the considerations for screening of electromagnetic backgrounds in nanoparticle entanglement and superposition experiments.
 In Sec. \ref{sec:wiretrapping}, we discuss the diamagnetic trapping of the diamond nanospheres using a novel wire setup, where the wires are put on a chip parallel to the superconducting plate.
 Here, the superconducting (conducting) plate is assumed to be made out of niobium-coated (gold-coated) silicon-nitride, and a few millimeters in length.
 We also discuss the constraints on the wire magnetic field and its mirror field and their backreaction on the trapping potential in the presence of the superconducting plate.
-Finally, in section \ref{sec:discussion}, we discuss prospects for the general creation of large quantum superpositions in traps of this type, comment on considerations of sources of dephasing of the spatial superpositions, and further discuss other possible new physics searches enabled by the proposed setup.
+Finally, in section \ref{sec:discussion}, we discuss prospects for the general creation of large quantum superpositions in traps of this type, identify sources of dephasing that would require a detailed analysis in a realistic protocol for creating superpositions in such a trapping setup, and discuss other possible new physics searches enabled by the proposed setup.